ldsouza/ldsouza.github.io/_posts/2016-10-06-sql-date-queries-cheatsheet.md

 headline: Date Calculations in MS SQL
 ---

-Here are some SQL query date formulas -
+Here are some date formulas that you may find useful when query SQL Server-

 ![Image]({{ site.url }}/images/blog/sql-date-queries-cheatsheet/1.jpg)